cosmos/cosmos-sdk/docs/architecture/adr-029-fee-grant-module.md

 ## Context

-In order to make blockchain transactions, the signing account must possess sufficient fees in the denomination accepted by the validator set.
+In order to make blockchain transactions, the signing account must possess a sufficient balance of the right denomination in order to pay fees.
 There are classes of transactions where needing to maintain a wallet with sufficient fees is a barrier to adoption.

 For instance, when proper permissions are setup, someone may temporarily delegate the ability to vote on proposals to a "burner" account that is stored on a mobile phone with only minimal security.

-Other similar use cases include workers tracking items in a supply chain or farmers submitting field data for analytics or compliance purposes.
+Other use cases include workers tracking items in a supply chain or farmers submitting field data for analytics or compliance purposes.

-For all of these use cases, UX would be significantly enhanced by obviating the need for every account with a specific set of permissions and responsibilities to always maintain the appropriate fee balance.
+For all of these use cases, UX would be significantly enhanced by obviating the need for these accounts to always maintain the appropriate fee balance.
 This is especially true if we wanted to achieve enterprise adoption for something like supply chain tracking.

-While one solution would be to have a service that fills up these accounts automatically with the appropriate fees, a better UX would be provided by allowing such accounts to deduct fees from a common fee pool account which sets proper spending limits.
+While one solution would be to have a service that fills up these accounts automatically with the appropriate fees, a better UX would be provided by allowing these accounts to pull from a common fee pool account with proper spending limits.
-A single pool would reduce the churn of making lots of small "fill up" transactions and also more effectively leverage the resources of the organization setting up the pool.
+A single pool would reduce the churn of making lots of small "fill up" transactions and also more effectively leverages the resources of the organization setting up the pool.

 ## Decision

-As a solution we propose a module, `x/feegrant` which allows one account, the "granter" to grant another account, the "grantee" an allowance to spend the granter's account balance only for fees within certain well-defined limits.
+As a solution we propose a module, `x/feegrant` which allows one account, the "granter" to grant another account, the "grantee" an allowance to spend the granter's account balance for fees within certain well-defined limits.

 Fee allowances are defined by the extensible `FeeAllowanceI` interface: